LoayHesham0/Embedded_Project/README.md

 ![fritzing1](https://user-images.githubusercontent.com/99695584/212975210-c9574248-70ad-4918-b27c-acb590d08abb.png)

-#The following libraries are included in this project:
+## The following libraries are included in this project

 1. Arduino_FreeRTOS: This is a library that allows users to run multiple concurrent tasks in an Arduino environment.
 It utilizes the FreeRTOS kernel to implement real-time